Saggart: History

+Archaeological evidence of ancient settlement in the Saggart area, includes a pair of megalithic standing stones in Boherboy, that are known locally as Adam and Eve.
+Also nearby is the Raheen Standing Stone, a megalithic standing stone in a field on the Blessington Road, near Crooksling.

-A monastery existed just outside the village in the 7th century.
+A monastery was founded in the area in the 7th century.
 The remains of this monastery are found on the grounds of an equestrian centre approximately 1.5 km from today's Saggart Village.
-After St Mosacra died, it became a nunnery with over 80 nuns living there until the Viking attacks of the 9th century.
+After its founder, St Mosacra died, it became a nunnery with over 80 nuns living there until the Viking attacks of the 9th century.

-By 1207, Saggart, or Tasagart, as it was then called by the Normans, had been made a prebend of the Cathedral of St. Patrick.
+By 1207, Saggart, or Tasagart, as it was then called by the Normans, had been made a prebend of St Patrick's Cathedral, Dublin.
 In 1615, the church was reported as being in good repair but fifteen years later the church is stated to have fallen down, and the Protestant parishioners attended Rathcoole church.
-The current church was built in 1847.
+The current church at Saggart, the Church of the Nativity of the Blessed Virgin Mary, was built between 1847 and 1849.

-From 1888–1932, the Dublin to Blessington tram service stopped at Saggart.
+From 1888 to 1932, the Dublin and Blessington Steam Tramway stopped at Saggart.

-Historical artifacts

-Several objects of archaeological interest are located in Saggart, including a pair of megalithic standing stones in Boherboy, that are known locally as Adam and Eve.
-Nearby is the Raheen Standing Stone, a megalithic standing stone in a field on the Blessington Road, near Crooksling.

 Nature

 Saggart lies at the northern end of a mountain valley, the Slade of Saggart, with Brittas at the other side.
 The River Camac flows through this valley, passing around the village on the way to meet the River Liffey by Heuston Station.
-The great spotted woodpecker, Ireland's newest breeding bird, has been seen here.
+The great spotted woodpecker has been seen here.

 Religion

-The Roman Catholic parish boundaries include the areas of Rathcoole and Brittas and the parish works in conjunction with the neighbouring parish of St. Finian's, Newcastle.
-Dedicated in 1849, the Roman Catholic Church is named after "The Nativity of the Blessed Virgin Mary".
-The current Parish Priest is Fr.
-John Gilligan.
+The boundaries of the Catholic parish of Saggart include the areas of Rathcoole and Brittas, and the parish works in conjunction with the neighbouring parish of St. Finian's, Newcastle.
+Saggart's parish church was built in 1847 and dedicated, to the "Nativity of the Blessed Virgin Mary", in August 1849.
+It is within the Roman Catholic Archdiocese of Dublin.

 Amenities

 Saggart is a heritage village.
-It is also home to the Citywest Hotel, which hosts many annual events including the Irish Masters, award ceremonies, and political ard fheiseanna.
-Citywest Business Campus is located just to the north of Saggart village and is home to many companies.
-The Citywest Shopping Centre, anchored by Dunnes Stores, is the only major shopping centre in the area and has a pharmacy, cafes and a range of other shops.
+It is home to the Citywest Hotel, which has been used to host a number of annual events including the Irish Masters (snooker), several award ceremonies, and political ard fheiseanna.
+Citywest Business Campus is located just to the north of Saggart village.
+The Citywest Shopping Centre, anchored by Dunnes Stores, is the only major shopping centre in the area and has a pharmacy, cafés and several other shops.
 There is also a service/petrol station, restaurants and a 4,000-seat convention centre at Citywest.
 The Citywest Business Campus also includes a Dublin City University facility.
-Jacob’s Bar was established as a public house in the village by members of the Jacob family in 1901.
+Jacob's Bar was established as a public house in the village by members of the Jacob family in 1901.

-A new walking trail incorporating the Slade Valley is expected to be completed in the coming years.
-The section of the trail adjacent to Saggart Reservoir is currently under construction and runs alongside the boundary of the site.
-The development of the Slade Valley trail was marked as one of the Key Actions under the South Dublin County Council Tourism Strategy 2015-2020 where it is intended to take in Rathcoole, Saggart and Brittas with looped access to villages and other attractions.
+As of 2021, a section of walking trail, incorporating the Slade Valley and adjacent to Saggart Reservoir, was under construction in the area.
+The development of the Slade Valley trail was marked as one of the "key actions" under the South Dublin County Council Tourism Strategy 2015-2020, in which it was proposed to take in Rathcoole, Saggart and Brittas.